The Practice of Peace

 ‘peace I leave you, my peace I give to you; I give to you not as the world gives’ (John 14:27).

 In my vocation as an Anglican Priest, I work across church and ‘secular’ worlds.
-A foundational question which has shaped much of my vocation has been how we (followers of Jesus) can take a holistic approach to a living peace.
-I’m interested in how we ‘join the dots’ between head (theology); heart (prayer and reflection); and hands (practices of peace).
+A foundational question which has shaped much of my vocation has been how we can take a holistic approach to living peacefully.

 Practicing peace is clearly not unique to Christians, and I do much of my work in a secular world that does not necessarily share my Christian faith.
 But I do believe that, for followers of Jesus, ‘practicing peace’ is a theological imperative.
 What does Jesus mean when he says, ‘I give to you [my peace] not as the world gives’?

-The French American thinker Rene Girard gives us an insight in showing us how human culture throughout history has attempted to make peace (superficial and temporary) through violence.
-Girard observes that human beings are highly imitative (mimetic).
+The French American thinker Rene Girard observed that human beings are highly imitative (mimetic).
 We not only imitate each other’s behaviours, we also imitate each other’s desires (advertisers know this).
-This leads directly to competition, rivalry, escalating anxiety and violence.
+This leads to competition, rivalry, escalating anxiety and violence.
 Left unrestrained, this is an existential threat to societies and communities need mechanisms to deal with it.

-Girard proposed that one of the primary ways societies restore peace is by finding a common enemy to blame, demonise or scapegoat (a 'unity against' dynamic).
+Girard proposed that one of the primary ways societies throughout history have restored peace is by finding a common enemy to blame, demonise or scapegoat when we are experiencing conflict.
 We might not agree on everything but we can sure agree that the ‘other’ is a problem.
-Naturally we do this unconsciously and we develop myths to justify our own violence.
-This is precisely the violent dynamic of peace-making that gets Jesus crucified.
+Naturally we do this unconsciously and we develop self-justifying stories (myths) to rationalise our violence.
+This is precisely the violent dynamic of 'peace-making' that gets Jesus crucified.
 The remarkable thing about Jesus, however, is that he does not return violence with violence.
-The resurrection announces forgiveness and the defeat of the ‘powers’ of violence.
-We can really only see this clearly in the resurrection.
-It gives us a new position from which to read human history.
-We only see the problem in light of its solution.

 The photographs on this web site were taken by Michael Wood at